Exploring the Relationship between Brain Hemisphere States and Frequency Bands through Classical Machine Learning and Deep Learning Optimization Techniques with Neurofeedback: Models and Techniques

 \subsection{Neural Network Architecture Overview}

-The machine learning model described in Table~\ref{paramtable} represents a deep neural network architecture designed for a specific task (classification signals taken from left and right hemispheres), with a total of 9 dense layers~\cite{islam2021interpretable} and batch normalization layers interspersed throughout the network.
+The machine learning model described in Table~\ref{paramtable} represents a deep neural network architecture designed for a specific task (classifying signals recorded from left and right hemispheres), with a total of 9 dense layers~\citep{islam2021interpretable} and batch normalization layers interspersed throughout the network.
 Each dense layer is followed by a batch normalization layer, contributing to the stability and convergence of the model during training.

 The architecture begins with an input layer of 2500 neurons, representing the flattened input data.
 Subsequently, the network gradually reduces the dimensionality of the data through each dense layer, leading to a final output layer with a single neuron, performing the binary classification task at hand.